tanish-trigvent/practice-react/admin-dashboard-react/README.md

 ## Introduction

-This is a react-based project that allows admin to see, add users and todo.
+This is a react-based project that allows admin to add users and todo and allows user to add todo.
 It uses modern libraries like react, react-router-dom,

 ## Installation